museumhotel/planet_you_0/README.md

 ## 2021
 ### p5.js, glsl

-The saying *"No man is an is an island"* acknowledges the inevitable help we receive to achieve the things we want.
+The saying *"No man is an island"* acknowledges the inevitable help we receive to achieve the things we want.
 Thanks to all those that provided resources from the libraries I used to the help in the fxhash discord.
 Thank you! 🙌🏾 ❤️‍🔥

 The first component was the fading grid which is a very simple 2D array filled in with a random colour.